 Don’t let deep snow keep you indoors; explore the winter woods with snowshoes.
 Guest can rent snowshoes at the Corning Visitor Center.
-Rentals are $3 per hour or $12 for the day for adults and $1.50 per hour or $6 for the day for children 4 to 12.
+Rentals are $5 per two hour period for adults and $2 per two hour period for children 4 to 11.

 In addition, we will host pop-up Learn to Snowshoe classes when conditions are optimum for snowshoeing, making it easy to learn how to use snowshoes to explore the grounds.
 Watch the holdenarb.org homepage and the Holden Arboretum Facebook page for announcements on pop up lessons.

 Family snowshoe hikes will also be held, weather permitting, on Martin Luther King Day, Monday, Jan.
 21, and President’s Day, Monday, Feb.
 18. This a great way for the whole family to get out and explore the winter landscape.